 For example, the Chase Sapphire Preferred® Card earns Ultimate Rewards points which can be transferred out to 11 travel partners.
 One of those partners is United Airlines.
 Once you transfer your points out to United, you can book a round-trip ticket to Europe for only 60,000 miles in economy.
 This is easily worth $1,500.
-If you were to use fixed value points for this flight, from say, the Capital One Venture card, you would have to have 150,000 points.
+If you were to use fixed value points for this flight, you would have to have 150,000 points.
 No thanks!

 Fixed value points can serve a purpose, and I do collect them, but for beginners who want to travel internationally and/or in business/first class, it’s important that you start earning transferrable points, or airline miles, first.
 Chase’s Ultimate Rewards, Amex Membership Rewards, and Citi Thank You Points can all be transferred out to multiple travel partners.
 Here’s the best standard personal card from each program:

 - Thank You Points: Citi Thank You Premier

 It’s also worth noting that it’s currently a little harder to get approved for the Sapphire Preferred, so it should be the first card you apply for.

 - Citi Thank You Premier or Chase Sapphire Preferred?